 - Loan periods must be observed by the patron.
 A nonrefundable $20 service charge will be added to items more than 14 days overdue.
 Standard overdue fines also will apply.
 Abuse of ILL policies will result in the suspension of ILL borrowing privileges.

 Yes, if it does not have a "No Renewal" sticker on the item.
 ILL items may only be renewed once for two (2) weeks.
 Call or visit the Reference Desk 630-584-0076, ext.
 1 to renew your ILL items.

 Where do I pickup my Interlibrary Loan item(s)?

 Items are held for you in the holds area next to the Circulation Desk.
-Look for the first 2 letters of you last name then the last 5 digits of your Library card bar code.
+Look for the first two letters of your last name then the last five digits of your Library card barcode.

 Why can’t I see my Interlibrary Loan requests on my library account?

 The Library uses two different systems, which are not integrated.
 You will see your ILL requests on your account only when they are ready for pick-up.

 What if I lose or damage an item borrowed from another library?

 The lending library determines the cost of replacing a lost item.
 Some libraries charge flat rates up to $100 for lost or damaged items.
 You are responsible for paying the replacement cost assessed by the lending library.